Last updated: April 2026

 Why has patio gas gone up in price more than mains gas?

-What’s the cheapest way to buy bottled gas right now?
+What’s the most cost-effective way to buy bottled gas?